swantje-toennis/swantje-toennis.github.io/_pages/research.md

 {% include base_path %}

-My research is located at the semantics-pragmatics interface including both theoretical modelling as well as empirical methods.
-I wrote my dissertation on German cleft sentences in discourse.
-Currently, I am working on discourse expectations in relation to different linguistic phenomena.
+My research is located at the *semantics-pragmatics interface* including both theoretical modelling as well as empirical methods.
+I wrote my dissertation on German *cleft sentences in discourse*.
+Currently, I am working on *discourse expectations* in relation to different linguistic phenomena.
 ### Cleft Sentences
 In my dissertation, I investigated cleft sentences, mainly in German, from different perspectives, such as their function as expressing contrast, exhaustivity, marking focus, and especially how clefts contribute to the discourse structure.
 I propose that clefts are used to address a rather unexpected question in the context.
 I analyzed corpus examples of clefts in a wider context instead of constructed examples with no or little context.
 ### Discourse Expectations